 - Robinsons Bank

 What Should You Look For in a Bank?

 For ordinary people like me, the best banks are the ones that:

-- offer convenience to customers, such as a lot of branches, ATMs and longer banking hours
+- Offer convenience to customers, such as lots of branches, ATMs and longer banking hours

 Because not one bank offers all the services that we want, we usually have accounts in more than one bank.
 These banks offer a lot of services, including Internet banking, investment options and private and corporate banking, but we'll mention only some services that interest us or are unique to one bank.